Long-time relative error analysis for linear ordinary differential equations with perturbed initial value: Asymptotic and non-asymptotic conditioning

-From this experimentation, we can conclude that, at least for the vector $p$-norm, where $p\in\{1,2,\infty\}$, the ratio $R$ is very rarely much larger than $1$.
+From these experiments, we can conclude that, at least for the $p$-norm with $p\in\{1,2,\infty\}$ as vector norm, the ratio $R$ is very rarely much larger than $1$.
 Indeed, it is never much larger than $1$ in these $10\ 000$ instances.
-Therefore, we have strong evidence that \emph{in the vast majority of cases